jeff4/bionotes.github.io/ochem.md

 	1. Mechanism – step by step series of intermediates from reactants to final product(s)
 	2. Thermodynamics – study of free energy changes, entropy, enthalpy
 	3. Kinetics – study of speed of reaction (aka reaction rates) based on conditions
+* Thermodynamics is relatively static, based on overall change in Gibbs Free energy, change in BDE (bond dissassociation enthalpies) aka heat aka enthalpy changes, and change in entropy at a given temperature.
+No calculus needed.
+Concentration equation can be based on stoichiometry (I think).
+* In contrast, Kinetics and the rate equation is related to concentrations which various continuously over time.
+In other words, for a forward reaction with suffcient product available, the rate of reaction is varying continuously because the concentration of reactants is presumably decreasing while the concnetration of products is presumably increasing.
+See [this PDF for example](https://laney.edu/abraham-reyes/wp-content/uploads/sites/229/2015/08/Differential-and-Integrated-Rate-Laws1.pdf).

 #### Section 4.3: The Free-Radical Chain Reaction
 * Chain reaction mechanism has 3 types of steps: